php-school/php8-appreciate/exercises/caution-with-catches/problem/problem.md

 For this exercise this function will always throw an exception but unfortunately the exception message contains the password in plain text!

-To pass this exercise you will need to call the `verify_password` function with the password provided, handle the exception and output `"Given password is invalid, please try again`.
+To pass this exercise you will need to call the `verify_password` function with the password provided, handle the exception and output `"Given password is invalid, please try again"`.

 PHP 8 allows you to handle the exception without capturing the exception itself which will ensure this message is not leaked further.